govau/service-manual/content/user-research/interviewing-users/designing.md

 - 'What do you think about...?'

 ### [2]Avoiding confirmation bias in interview questions
 Work on questions with your team to avoid confirmation bias.
-Confirmation bias occurs when the way a question is asked limits answers tho those that confirm research hypotheses.
+Confirmation bias occurs when the way a question is asked limits answers to those that confirm research hypotheses.

 Learn about confirmation bias and other [cognitive biases in user research](http://www.uxaustralia.com.au/conferences/uxaustralia-2016/presentation/6-cognitive-biases/).